DarrenKirby/builds/README.build_files.md

 dropping described in the previous section, this means that \'sudo\' may only be called during the install and cleanup steps.
 All other steps should use \'do\', or it will cause an error.

+Additionally, any dependencies must be listed in the build file first.
+This is the only line of code that should exist outside of one of the supplied functions.
+Dependencies are listed in comma-delimited
+<category>/<package> strings like so:

+    depend = "dev-lib/libunistring,dev-lib/libidn2"

 # Step 1: Fetching